 - Personal and professional development workshops, facilitated by members of the community;

 - Fertile Void spaces for self-directed groups to form and meet, both before and during the conference.

-We are currently investigating the possibility of a UKAGP Constellation for the whole community, and firming up arrangements for pre-conference workshops, which will take place before lunch on Friday.
+We are currently firming up arrangements for free pre-conference workshops on the theme of writing, which will take place before lunch on Friday.